Battle giant monsters with a fleet of walking fortresses in Nomadic survival MMO Last Oasis

 "Walkers for the Nomads have a number of purposes," Donkey Crew's Project Lead, Florian Hofreither says.
 "They give them movement, it's a base, you can respawn on them, you can transport things, they are used for fighting, they are used for hunting, you'll be spending most of the time on a walker.
 When you stand on the bigger ones, it's a pretty impressive feeling."

 Before you can even consider building a big walker, you'll need to start small.
 Survival comes first and collecting resources and scavenging is important.
-Alongside your health bar is a thirst bar which you replenish with water.
+The health bar is instead replaced with a thirst bar which you replenish with water.
 Keeping hydrated not only keeps you alive but the thirst bar is also used for respawning, and fast travelling.
 The first walker you can build is a pedal based walker called the Firefly that's around the same size as a small car.

 You can play solo, but creating a clan with your friends is more pragmatic, especially when you start to build the bigger walkers and need a capable crew.
 Build a big enough clan of players and you can start taking control of territories and even take part in PvP vehicle warfare.